 If the UE receives indication from the AMF that Network Slicing subscription has changed, the UE locally deletes the network slicing information it has for all PLMNs (i.e. so when it registers in other PLMNs it sends no requested NSSAI and the serving PLMN updates the UE configuration for the Serving PLMN).
 It also updates the current PLMN network slicing configuration information with any received values from the AMF.
+The AMF also requests the UE’s serving PCF of the HPLMN to perform the policy update of the URSP rule in the UE.

 The update of URSP rules (which include the NSSP), if necessary at any time, is described in TS 23.503 [45].